 - The best 4K monitor: Dell Ultrasharp U2720Q

 Why you should buy this: It’s a gorgeous screen with thin bezels and an attractive price.

 Who it’s for: Just about anyone.
 It is perfect in a home or work office.

 Why we picked the Dell P2720DC:

 There’s no perfect monitor for everyone, but this Dell monitor offers the best balance of resolution, design, features, and price.
 First off, it measures 27 inches diagonally, which is the ideal size for a standard office desk.
 It’s also 1440p (QHD), which is the perfect happy medium between affordable 1080p and super-sharp 4K.

-There are fancier, feature-rich monitors out there (see below), but the Dell P2720DC is the option we’d recommend to most people.
+There are fancier, more feature-rich monitors out there (see below), but theis the option we recommend to most people.

 Why you should buy this: If you want fantastic PC gaming at an affordable price.

 Who it’s for: Gamers looking for smooth gameplay to match their powerful PC.

 What we thought of the Acer Predator XB272: